winsonluk/completing.me/README.md

 [Material-UI](https://material-ui.com) for a material design aesthetic.
 The application is hosted on Github Pages with Amazon Web Service's Route 53 domain registration and DNS services.

+The two dependencies are React and Material-UI.
+`npm install react`
+`npm install Material-UI`

+To run the application, simply execute `npm start`.

+## Challenge

+With a provided list (formatted as a JavaScript array), users should be able to search for a city on the list, with results updated live as soon as a user types in 3 characters.
+Error messages should be shown when fewer than 3 characters are entered or when no matches are found.
+My application is formatted in 3 parts: a title bar, a search bar, and a dynamic list showing cities and error messages.
+The search results are displayed by a handleChange() method, which sets style.display to `block` or `none` depending on whether a city or error message should be displayed.

 ## Title Bar
 The title bar was implemented with Material UI's AppBar.
 The default menu icon button was manually removed for simplicity.